antvis/G6/docs/manual/getting-started.en.md

 ### Step 2 Data Preparation

-The data for G6 should be JSON format, includes array attributes `nodes` and `edges`:
+The data for G6 should be JSON format, includes arrays `nodes` and `edges`:

 ```javascript
 const data = {